Newman Lab

 Dr. Newman is a native of Long Island, New York, and a lifelong Mets fan.
 He has lived in San Francisco since 2008.
 He enjoys playing volleyball, watching baseball, exploring the natural beauty of the Bay Area, and having fun food experiences.

-• Thelma Y. García, PhD Lab Research and Administrative Manager
+Thelma Y. García, PhD Senior Scientific & Administrative Laboratory Manager and Advisor

-Dr. Thelma Garcia is the Newman Lab Research and Administrative Manager.
+Dr. Thelma Garcia is the Newman Lab Senior Scientific & Administrative Laboratory Manager and Advisor.
 Her prior research project involved maintaining a comprehensive database of ketone body metabolics.
 Thelma is primarily interested in glucose and insulin sensitivity, energy expenditure, lipid metabolism, and other potential metabolic effects of BHB and its structural analogs.
 She also enjoys expanding her mentoring skills and takes pride in training, supervising, and maintaining lab relationships while addressing inequities in the workplace for all historically marginalized groups.
 She proactively assesses the needs of the scientists and develops methods to enable the efficient functioning of the lab.
 Moreover, she coordinates with relevant departments and collaborating research institutions to ensure the needs of all scientists are met.

 Dr. Garcia also serves as a hands-on research project manager.
 She assists scientists in planning and troubleshooting experiments to promote awareness and communication in the lab.
 As a safety lab officer, Thelma ensures full compliance, updates, and modifications of Biological User Authorizations (BUA, BSL-2), IACUC, IRB and any other permits for all projects.
 In the role of lab administrator, she manages capitals and budgets, resource requirements, and financial budget analysis, in addition to grant support.